FactNet: A Billion-Scale Knowledge Graph for Multilingual Factual Grounding: FactNet: Design and Construction

-\textbf{Multilingual Segmentation.} We employ Stanza~\citep{qi-etal-2020-stanza} where models are available.
-For low-resource languages, we use a deterministic rule-based segmenter relying on punctuation and Unicode boundaries.
-To ensure reproducibility, all segmentation backends and preprocessing rules are versioned in language packs and recorded within each FactSense record (Appendix~\ref{app:factnet_languagepacks}).
+\textbf{Multilingual Segmentation.} Stanza~\citep{qi-etal-2020-stanza} is used for 70 languages; for the remaining 246, a deterministic rule-based segmenter that relies on punctuation and Unicode boundaries is employed.
+Both backends yield comparable grounding precision (0.926 vs.\ 0.914; Section~\ref{sec:stats_quality}), and all segmentation choices are versioned within each FactSense record (Appendix~\ref{app:factnet_languagepacks}).